Is sustainability achievable when running a care home?

 Waste going to landfill or excessive use of finite resources like water and energy is one of the most environmentally impactful behaviours.
 It’s also one of the easiest to resolve:

 When disposed of, certain cleaning chemicals can be toxic to waterways and the surrounding environment.
 Making sure you’re using the correct type and amount will ensure you’re not overusing toxic products.
-For example, make sure you use the right detergents for your needs and measure the correct dosage for the load (or use a machine’s auto-dosing function).
+For example, make sure you use the right detergents for your needs and measure the correct dosage for the load (or use an auto-dosing system).

 Lots of single-use plastics are used in PPE and personal care items to help meet the high hygienic standards needed.
 However, there are some switches care homes can make to reduce their plastic waste, including: